“Kevin O’Leary tells this complex and alarming story brilliantly.” —Robert Kuttner

 "If you want to understand the deeper menace of Trumpism, read this book.
 Kevin O’Leary tells this complex and alarming story brilliantly."

-– Robert Kuttner, co-editor of The American Prospect and author of The Stakes: 2020 and the Survival of American Democracy
+– Robert Kuttner, co-editor of The American Prospect

 "Kevin O’Leary offers us a timely and important examination of the illiberal idiocy that courses throughout American history.
 He champions a revitalized liberalism that should win over those who are searching for an alternative to the threat posed by the right.
 This book should be read - and read now."